 We charge minimal amounts for our activities which we're able to do because so many people generously give money and time to establish and maintain everything we enjoy at the Sydney Buddhist Centre.

-Insurances, bank charges, legal and accountancy costs
+Insurances, legal, and accountancy costs

-Includes all utilities like gas, electricity, garbage disposal, telephone, internet, etc. for both Sydney Buddhist Centre and Vijayaloka.
+Includes all utilities like electricity, gas, garbage disposal, telephone, internet, etc. for both Sydney Buddhist Centre and Vijayaloka.

 Kitchen, office and shrine keeping supplies